equilibria-xyz/perennial-v2/runbooks/MIGRATION_v2.2.md

 This is upgrade-safe since the new `settleOnly` field in the risk parameters defaults to `false`.

-## Enter settle only mode
+## Enter *settle only* mode, and settle all accounts on all markets / vaults

 Next we turn on the `settleOnly` parameter to `true`.
 This pauses all new updates to the markets, while still allowing settlement.

-## Settle all accounts on all live markets / vaults

 We must then go through and settle every single account that has an unsettled position present in each market.
 This can be batched via a multicall contract.